DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_getuserdata.md - gets the user data associated with the specified event
 - api/scheduler_getview.md - returns a view object by its name.
 If no name is specified, returns the current view
 - api/scheduler_hidecover.md - hides the lightbox modal overlay that blocks interactions with the remaining screen
+- api/scheduler_hidelightbox.md - hides the lightbox without saving it
 - api/scheduler_hidequickinfo.md - hides the pop-up event form (if it's currently active)
 - api/scheduler_highlighteventposition.md - highlights the event's duration on the time scale
 - api/scheduler_init.md - a constructor of a dhtmlxScheduler object